thesgc/chembiohub_ws/README.md

 in the vagrant propmt

+Log in to the site by going to the login URL at:

+    localhost:9000/devapi/login

-Add project permissions for your new user by going to the admin URL at localhost:8000/devapi/admin
+Add a project for your new user by going to the admin URL at
+    localhost:8000/devapi/admin

+Next add a custom field config for the project

+As creator of the project you will have permissions for the project.

+Other project permissions can be edited on a per-user or per group basis

 All of these are in development mode only, for a production install you will need to set up an appropriate settings file and follow the instructions in [install anaconda](install_anaconda.rst)